osu-crypto/libOTe/AUDIT.md

 - Across five sequential Release runs of 1,048,576 trials, the `sse_transpose128` median changed from 1,070 ms to 1,022 ms (-4.5%), while the `sse_transpose128x1024` median remained 6,509 ms.

+## AUD-168: Remaining transpose paths violated object-lifetime and aliasing rules

+Status: fixed

+Affected code:

+- `eklundh_transpose128()` and `eklundh_transpose128x1024()`.
+- The SSE sub-square loaders and `sse_transpose128x1024()`.
+- The pointer overload of `transpose128x1024()`.

+Concern:

+These paths accessed live `block` storage through manufactured `u64`, byte array, or nested `std::array` objects.
+Although the layouts had the expected sizes, the corresponding objects had not been created in that storage.
+The scalar Eklundh path also formed `u64` lvalues over SIMD-backed blocks.

+Impact:

+Optimizers could assume that accesses through the unrelated object types did not modify the blocks, producing an incorrect transpose.
+The 128-by-1024 path is used by several OT extensions, so such corruption could invalidate their outputs.

+Resolution:

+The scalar kernel now extracts and assigns block lanes through the block API.
+The SSE loaders use byte pointers, which may inspect object representations, while retaining their fixed-width and unrolled memory accesses.
+The 128-by-1024 pointer path now remains a `block*` through dispatch rather than fabricating a nested array object.

+Verification:

+- `Tools_Transpose_Test` and `Tools_Transpose_View_Test` pass in Release AVX2
+  and scalar builds.
+- Across five sequential Release runs of 262,144 trials, median times changed from 303 ms to 174 ms for Eklundh, from 294 ms to 249 ms for SSE-128, and from 1,706 ms to 1,597 ms for SSE-128-by-1024.

+## AUD-169: EA and ExConv samplers violated storage aliasing rules

+Status: fixed

+Affected code:

+- `EACode::Modulus::refill()` and `EACode::Modulus::doMod32()`.
+- `ExConvCode::Modulus::refill()` and `ExConvCode::Modulus::doMod32()`.

+Concern:

+The modulus samplers accessed live `u64` arrays through `block` and vector objects, and accessed scalar vector fallbacks through `u64` pointers.
+These objects have compatible sizes but are not permitted aliases under the C++ object model.

+Impact:

+Compiler transformations based on the aliasing rules could corrupt sampled field elements or modular reductions.
+Those values feed the EA and ExConv encoders.

+Resolution:

+Object-representation transfers now use constant-size `memcpy` operations.
+The AVX path uses explicit unaligned intrinsic loads and stores.
+The original eight-way batching, vector reductions, and scalar reduction order remain unchanged.

+Verification:

+- The EA and ExConv focused tests pass in Release AVX2 and scalar builds.
+- Across five sequential Release runs, the EA benchmark median changed from 260.8 ms to 248.4 ms (-4.8%), and the ExConv median changed from 240.6 ms to 222.1 ms (-7.7%).

+## AUD-170: Quasi-cyclic tail handling violated storage aliasing rules

+Status: fixed

+Affected code:

+- The partial-word tails in `QuasiCyclicCode::bitShiftXor()`.

+Concern:

+The tail cases read input bytes and updated the low 64 bits of a destination block through manufactured `u64` lvalues.
+The input could also be unaligned.

+Impact:

+An optimizer exploiting the aliasing violation, or a target requiring aligned 64-bit accesses, could corrupt the tail of a quasi-cyclic multiplication.

+Resolution:

+Only the exceptional tail paths changed.
+They transfer the relevant eight bytes with constant-size `memcpy` operations; the full-block hot loop remains unchanged.

+Verification:

+- The bit-shift, modular-polynomial, quasi-cyclic, and Silent quasi-cyclic OT tests pass in the bit-polynomial build.
+- An interleaved sequential A/B benchmark measured a 775.0 ms median for the original code and 768.7 ms for the fixed code (-0.8%).

+## AUD-171: KOS-Dot scratch matrices contained objects of the wrong type

+Status: fixed

+Affected code:

+- `KosDotExtSender::send()`.
+- `KosDotExtReceiver::receive()`.

+Concern:

+KOS-Dot allocated scratch matrices as `u8` objects, then generated and read `block` and `KosDotCheckRow` objects through pointers cast into that storage.
+Alignment alone did not create objects of those types or permit access through those lvalues.

+Impact:

+Compiler transformations based on object lifetime and aliasing could corrupt the extended rows or the malicious consistency-check input.

+Resolution:

+The scratch matrices now contain `block` and `KosDotCheckRow` objects directly.
+Explicit byte views are constructed only at the generic transpose interface, where byte access is valid.
+No copies or checks were added to the generation, transpose, or consistency-check loops.

+Verification:

+- `DotExt_Kos_Test` passes in Release AVX2 and scalar builds.
+- Across five sequential 500-iteration Release runs, the median changed from 3,797.4 ms to 3,696.0 ms (-2.7%).